junegunn/fzf/README.md

 gem install fzf
 ```

-However, this is not recommended since the Ruby gem version of fzf takes
+It's a bit easier to install and update the script but the Ruby gem version
-slightly longer to start.
+takes slightly longer to start.

 ### Install as Vim plugin